 H. H. Babcock Mansion Gets A Greek Revival Makeover By Anson R. Flower And Later Becomes Cleveland Funeral Home

-The death of Amelia was untimely and very saddening for the family, the city and surrounding areas.
-The Utica Observer paid tribute to her, noting two or three years of her life was spent at the Utica Seminary where she completed her studies.
+The death of Amelia was untimely and very saddening for the family, the city, and the surrounding areas.
+The Utica Observer paid tribute to her, noting two or three years of her life was spent at the Utica Seminary, where she completed her studies.

 It is difficult to realize the fact that this lady is dead—she who was beautiful as even imagination could paint.
 Queenly in appearance, amiable, gentle, attractive, and happy under all circumstances, she invariably won the love of all about her.
 As a maiden and loving wife and devoted friend, each day of her life added wealth to her accomplishments and increased the number of her friends.

 She was the pride of all who knew her.
 In the hearts of the little children of her Sunday school class, who were her especial favorites, the admiring companions of her life, the oldest residents of the city of Watertown, her death will cause a feeling of sorrow which can never be effaced.

 The whole city will mourn the loss of a favorite, and the strangers who have had the pleasure of knowing the deceased cannot but feel that one of the most lovable of women has been called to a brighter and more fitting home.

 In another bit of irony, the infant daughter of Loyd O. and Marion R. Babcock Woodruff, Amelia’s sister, named Amelia Flower Woodruff, passed away at the home of H. H. Babcock the following year at the age of 1 year, 5 months, and six days – making her birth date a matter of a couple of weeks before her namesake passed.